getbubblenow/bubble/docs/launch-types.md

 ===================
 There are different ways to launch a Bubble, depending on what you're trying to do.

-First we'll discuss how to set the launch type, then look at what the different options are and what they mean.
+First we'll discuss how to set the Launch Type, then look at what the different options are and what they mean.

 # Setting the Launch Type
-How you set the launch type depends on whether you use the web interface or the [CLI/API](https://github.com/getbubblenow/bubble-docs/blob/master/api/README.md).
+How you set the Launch Type depends on whether you use the web interface or the [CLI/API](https://github.com/getbubblenow/bubble-docs/blob/master/api/README.md).

 ### Via Web UI
 Launch Type is called "Bubble Type" in the web interface.